 - 12V Power Supply

-For removing messy wiring and give a clean look, I designed a PCB prototype for this project.
+For removing messy wiring and giving a clean look, I designed a PCB prototype for this project.
 It is also helpful for troubleshooting that runs great without any errors.
 To design this PCB board, I used EasyEDA as it is too easy to use.
 For ordering PCB for this, I personally prefer PCBWay.

 Gerber file for Arduino Wattmeter Gerber File.